 FND tics can improve following a diagnosis of the disorder, reassurance that symptoms are not caused by an underlying medical problem, and validation that the symptoms are real.
-Patients also benefit from cutting way back on social media and reducing other stressors.
-CBIT is also essential to directly stop tics.
+Patients also benefit from CBIT, not watching social media with tic content, and reducing stressors.

-Obtaining a diagnosis of FND / Functional Neurological Disorder can feel extremely confusing, frustrating, and overwhelming.
-Although this condition is common to neurologists in Boston, limited public knowledge about FND makes it difficult for patients and their families to know where to begin seeking support for a sudden onset of vocal or motor tics or other disabling and unexplainable symptoms.
-FND requires a team approach to clearly identify mental and physical health needs and to outline the steps needed to move forward.
-Specialists may include neurologists, psychologists, social workers, and physical therapists.
-Occupational therapists also enable patients to gain independence and wellbeing through a habit reversal program based on CBIT.
+Obtaining a diagnosis of Functional Neurological Disorder (FND) can be extremely confusing and overwhelming.
+A team approach is required to clearly identify needs and to outline the steps needed to move forward.
+Specialists may include neurologists, psychiatrists, psychologists, social workers, and physical therapists.
+Occupational therapists (OTs) also enable patients to gain independence and wellbeing through a habit reversal program based on CBIT.
+Patients learn direct actions that they can do to manage the tics, as well as stress management and coping skills to prevent new symptoms.

 Functional Neurological Disorder (FND): a patient's guide neurosymptoms.org